Julius Caesar (play): Protagonist debate

-Joseph W. Houppert acknowledges that some critics have tried to cast Caesar as the protagonist, but that ultimately Brutus is the driving force in the play and is therefore the tragic hero.
+Joseph W. Houppert acknowledges that some critics have tried to cast Caesar as the protagonist, but that ultimately Brutus is the driving force in the play and is, therefore, the tragic hero.
 Brutus attempts to put the republic over his relationship with Caesar and kills him.
 Brutus makes the political mistakes that bring down the republic that his ancestors created.
 He acts on his passions, does not gather enough evidence to make reasonable decisions, and is manipulated by Cassius and the other conspirators.

 Traditional readings of the play may maintain that Cassius and the other conspirators are motivated largely by envy and ambition, whereas Brutus is motivated by the demands of honor and patriotism.
 Certainly, this is the view that Antony expresses in the final scene.
-But one of the central strengths of the play is that it resists categorizing its characters as either simple heroes or villains.
+But one of the central strengths of the play is that it resists categorising its characters as either simple heroes or villains.
 The political journalist and classicist Garry Wills maintains that "This play is distinctive because it has no villains".
-It is a drama famous for the difficulty of deciding which role to emphasize.
+It is a drama famous for the difficulty of deciding which role to emphasise.
 The characters rotate around each other like the plates of a Calder mobile.
 Touch one and it affects the position of all the others.
-Raise one, and another sink.
+Raise one, and another sinks.
 But they keep coming back into a precarious balance.